-CHER Advisory Board Members, 2022-2023
+CHER Advisory Board Members, 2023-2024

-Michelle Kovarik – Michelle Kovarik is Associate Professor of Chemistry and faculty co-director of Trinity’s Center for Teaching and Learning.
+Michelle Kovarik – Michelle Kovarik is an Associate Professor of Chemistry and faculty co-director of Trinity’s Center for Teaching and Learning.
 She did her graduate work at Indiana University, where she served as the teaching assistant for a community-learning course for chemistry students providing STEM outreach to local schools.
 During her postdoc, Prof. Kovarik was fortunate to be part of the Seeding Postdoctoral Innovators in Research and Education (SPIRE) program, which allowed her to integrate research at the University of North Carolina and teaching at North Carolina A&T State University.
 Her NCATSU instrumental analysis students did community learning with local sixth graders as part of the International Year of Water celebration in 2011.
 She brought this project to Trinity where it has continued to evolve with students and teachers at HMTCA.
 She has also participated annually in the TechSavvy conference for middle school girls.

 Amy Myerson – Amy Myerson joined Trinity College in 2021 as the Senior Director of the Grants Office.
 She has over 20 years of experience in grants administration and grant writing.
 She came to Trinity from Wheeler Clinic, a federally qualified health center and community mental health provider, where she served as Senior Director of Grants for 14 years.
 One of the many things that drew Amy to Trinity is the college’s focus on engagement with the Hartford community.
-Amy received a BS in Psychology from University of Florida and an MA in Social Psychology from The Ohio State University.
+Amy received a BS in Psychology from the University of Florida and an MA in Social Psychology from Ohio State University.

 John Selders – Reverend Doctor John L. Selders, Jr. is an ordained minister serving in the United Church of Christ, the Organizing Pastor of Amistad United Church of Christ, Hartford, CT, former Associate College Chaplain and currently Assistant Dean of Students and Coordinator of Community Standards at Trinity College, and one of the leaders of Moral Monday CT.

-David Tatem – Dave has been at Trinity since 1999, currently as an Instructional Technologist in the Research, Instruction, Technology department.
+David Tatem – Dave Tatem has been at Trinity since 1999, currently as an Instructional Technologist in the Research, Instruction, and Technology department.
 He is the primary contact person for faculty members in the Social Sciences.
 He is the point person for 3D printing, Virtual Reality systems, and the drone program as well being the support contact for statistical software such as SPSS and STATA and also supports the use of GIS.